Kandarawadi

-Kantarawadi (ကန္ဒရဝတီ; กันตรวดี), also known as Gantarawadi, was one of the Karenni States in what is today Kayah State in Burma.
+Kantarawadi (ကန္ဒရဝတီ; กันตรวดี), also known as Gantarawadi, was one of the Karenni States in what is today Kayah State in Burma and Mae Hong Son in Thailand.
 It was also known as "Eastern Karenni" owing to the location of part of its territory east of the Salween River.

 History

-According to local tradition in the early times of the Karenni states there was a principality led by a "Sawphya" that was under the overlordship of a Shan prince.
+According to local tradition in the early times of the Karenni states there was a principality led by a "Sawphya" that was similar to Shan State rule.
 This state finally became independent in the 18th century.
 In the 19th century the Karenni state was divided into five principalities (sawphyas).

 In 1864 a Karenni prince requested the status of British protectorate for his state, but the British authorities did not show any interest.
 After the death of this prince in 1869 his two sons renewed the petition claiming that they feared Burmese ambitions on their state.

 The British refused again, but agreed to arbitrate before the King of Burma.
 Since the Burmese monarchy insisted in their demands on the Karenni territories, the British granted recognition to four states, Kyebogyi, Namekan (Nammekon), Naungpale and Bawlake, which became independent under British protection on 21 June 1875.
 Kantarawadi state, however, remained independent without official protection.
 Kantarawadi was heavily fined in 1888 for the disturbances caused by Myoza Sao Law Paw (Sawlapaw).
 After his successor Sao Lawi agreed to pay a tribute of Rs 5,000 to the British government, he was granted the title of Saopha.

 In November the same year the government of Siam tried to establish its territorial rights over the eastern tract of land in Kantarawadi.
 Following the expedition against the Red Karens in the Karenni area the Anglo-Siamese Boundary Commission of 1892-93 would be set up in order to resolve the disputes about the territory the Siamese had occupied on the eastern side of the Salween as well as the Trans-Salween territories that had been handed over to the Saopha of Mong Pan State to which Siam also laid claim.